 1Taxes are levied pursuant to 12-458 and 12-479.
-2DRS set the tax on diesel to 50.3 effective 7/1/15.

 Motor Carrier Road Tax

 Rate & Basis - The tax is imposed on motor carriers using state highways and is based on the amount of fuel used within the state as determined by proportionate mileage.
 This tax rate is equal to the current per gallon rate on diesel fuel.
 A credit is allowed for taxes paid on motor fuels purchased in state.
 CGS Sec.
 12-478 to 493.